Travelling salesman problem: Exact algorithms

 The most direct solution would be to try all permutations (ordered combinations) and see which one is cheapest (using brute-force search).
 The running time for this approach lies within a polynomial factor of $O(n!)$, the factorial of the number of cities, so this solution becomes impractical even for only 20 cities.

-One of the earliest applications of dynamic programming is the Held–Karp algorithm that solves the problem in time $O(n^2 2^n)$.
+One of the earliest applications of dynamic programming is the Held–Karp algorithm, which solves the problem in time $O(n^2 2^n)$.
 This bound has also been reached by Exclusion-Inclusion in an attempt preceding the dynamic programming approach.

 Improving these time bounds seems to be difficult.
 For example, it has not been determined whether a classical exact algorithm for TSP that runs in time $O(1.9999^n)$ exists.
 The currently best quantum exact algorithm for TSP due to Ambainis et al. runs in time $O(1.728^n)$.